TeleLink Mental Health

 Susan Komhyr Smith, RN, MHM, - Clinical Manager

-- Peter is a generalist child & adolescent psychiatrist based in Thunder Bay and northwestern Ontario.
-As Sickkid's Tele-mental Health Liaison for Rural & Remote Communities, Peter has advocated for models of care that more effectively meet the needs of rural & remote and Indigenous children of northern Ontario.
-After a valuable rotation as a resident, Peter then joined the Sickkids Tele-mental Health Team in 2007 and continues to support telepsychiatry as a very important resource for northern children and families and communities
+- Dr. Peter Braunberger is a generalist child & adolescent psychiatrist based in Thunder Bay and northwestern Ontario.
+As SickKids' Tele-mental Health Liaison for Rural & Remote Communities, Braunberger has advocated for models of care that more effectively meet the needs of rural & remote and Indigenous children of northern Ontario.
+After a valuable rotation as a resident, Braunberger then joined the SickKids Tele-mental Health Team in 2007 and continues to support telepsychiatry as a very important resource for northern children and families and communities.

 Dr. Chetana Kulkarni, MD, FRCPC - Education Lead

-- Dr. Kulkarni is a child and adolescent psychiatrist with experience providing care to infacnts, children, youth and their families.
+- Dr. Chetana Kulkarni is a child and adolescent psychiatrist with experience providing care to infants, children, youth and their families.
 She is currently the Education Lead for the TeleLink Mental Health Program and Medical Director of the Mental Health Access Program (MHAP) at SickKids.

 Dr. Jennifer Felsher, PhD, C. Psych – Telepsychology Program Coordinator

 - Dr. Jennifer Felsher is the coordinator of the Telepsychology Program for the TeleLink Mental Health.
-Dr. Felsher is a Clinical Psychologist with specialization in children, adolescents and families.
-She conducts comprehensive psychological assesments to complex high need youth.
+Felsher is a Clinical Psychologist with specialization in children, adolescents and families.
+She conducts comprehensive psychological assessments to complex high need youth.

-- Catherine Maser is a Paediatric Nurse Practitioner in the Division of Adolescent Medicine and the Team Lead for the Transgender Youth Clinic.
-Cathy provides assessments and consultations for youth who identify as gender diverse or who may be gender questioning between ages 12-17.
-Cathy makes treatment recommendations and collaborates with clients' primary care providers for youth who wish to pursue medical treatment.
+- Cathy Maser is a Paediatric Nurse Practitioner in the Division of Adolescent Medicine and the Team Lead for the Transgender Youth Clinic.
+Maser provides assessments and consultations for youth who identify as gender diverse or who may be gender questioning between ages 12 to 17.
+Maser makes treatment recommendations and collaborates with clients' primary care providers for youth who wish to pursue medical treatment.